-Choosing food to consume and powder to dab on the cheeks is a pleasure for many, until gelatin is found on the list of ingredients.
+Choosing food to consume and powder to dab on the cheeks is a pleasure for many, until gelatine is found in the list of ingredients.

 Muslims have always been concerned with halal food.
-The availability of halal food can be a driving factor they choose to go on a vacation in certain places.
+The availability of halal food can be a driving factor on where they choose to go on vacation in certain places.

 The halal sector